Ranagan/DSAssignment/README.md

-# DSAssignment
-##Distributed Systems Assignment using RMI and Tomcat
+## Distributed Systems experiment using RMI and Tomcat

 Help with running the code is in a README.txt within the TO RUN folder.